josel82/video-streaming-relay-server/README.md

 # video-streaming-relay

-Terraform configuration to deploy an AWS EC2 instance optimized for video streaming tasks.
-This setup automatically installs ffmpeg, srt-tools, and librist via a startup script.
+Terraform and Ansible configuration to deploy an AWS EC2 instance optimized for video SRT Streaming.
+This setup automatically installs srt-tools and creates an "SRT relay" service with the provided parameters.

 ## 🚀 Features

-- **EC2 Instance**: Deploys a t2.small instance (Amazon Linux/Ubuntu based on AMI).
+- **EC2 Instance**: Deploys a t3.small instance (Amazon Linux/Ubuntu based on AMI).
-- **Video Toolset**: Pre-configured with ffmpeg, srt-tools, and librist.
+- **Video Toolset**: Configured with srt-tools.
+- **Networking**: Creates a VPC on a given Region, subnet, routing table and attaches the EC2 instance to it.
 - **Security**: Automated Security Group creation with specific ingress rules for streaming protocols.
 - **Automated Key Management**: Generates an RSA 4096-bit SSH key pair locally.

 ## 🛠 Prerequisites

 - Terraform installed.
+- Ansible installed
 - AWS CLI configured with appropriate permissions.
-- An existing VPC in your target AWS region.

 ## 📂 Project Structure

 - `providers.tf`: Defines the plugins that enable Terraform to interact with AWS
+- `ec2.tf`: Defines the instance.
-- `ec2.tf`: Defines the instance, security groups, and SSH keys.
+- `vpc.tf`: Defines VPC, subnet, internet gateway, routing table, security groups, and SSH keys.
-- `variables.tf`: Variable definitions (e.g., vpc_id).
-- `instance-init.sh`: Shell script to install streaming dependencies.
-- `terraform.tfvars`: (Local only) Used to store your specific VPC ID.
+- `ansible/srt-relay`: Ansible playbook which update packet cache, installs srt-tools and creates the "SRT Relay" service.
+- `ansible/inventory.ini`: Contains the IP address of the instance, and define other variables used in the playbook.
+- `ansible/templates/srt-relay.service.j2`: Defines the "SRT Relay" systemd service.
+- `ansible/templates/srt-relay.sh.j2`: Defines the script the systemd service run when started.

 ## 🚦 Getting Started